 Finally, the amount of degradation that makes a plant susceptible to tube rupture during normal operation has been assigned a Red color for all plant designs.
 Included in this color are tubes that would rupture at pressure differentials that are often encountered during normal plant operations, even if the tube did not actually rupture because the actual operations did not happen to include those pressures while the tube was susceptible.
 A probability of about 0.1 for encountering those pressures is sufficient to keep the ΔLERF estimate in the Red category.
-The pressure threshold for this category is about 1600 psi for many plants.
+The pressure differential threshold for this category is about 1600 psi for many plants.
 However, some plants may subject their tubes to much higher values, so plant-specific information should be used.

 This appendix includes a Green criterion for plant operation at-power with one or more tubes that should have been repaired or plugged but were not.
 This criterion is intended to apply to either 1) a licensee’s failure to identify a flaw that should have been identified as meeting the plugging limit with the data obtained in a previous inspection, or 2) a licensee’s inadvertent failure to plug a tube that was identified for plugging.
 This criterion does not apply to the situation where a tube that is identified as flawed in a subsequent inspection can be found to have exhibited a detectable signal in the previous inspection data, unless the data from the previous inspection clearly indicates that the flaw exceeded the plugging limits at the time of the previous inspection.
 However, if the flaw causes the tube to fail the 3xΔPNO criterion when it is found in the subsequent inspection, then SDP criteria listed under White, Yellow or Red will still apply.
-If it appears that a previous inspection was inadequate to properly characterize the condition of the tubes or that the inspection interval was too long to assure continued compliance with the performance criteria the data obtained in the last inspection, the significance determination should be based on the nature and degree of the inspection process inadequacy, rather than on the worst flaw found by an inadequate ISI effort.
+If it appears that a previous inspection was inadequate to properly characterize the condition of the tubes or that the inspection interval was too long to assure continued compliance with the performance criteria based on the data obtained in the last inspection, the significance determination should be based on the nature and degree of the inspection process inadequacy, rather than on the worst flaw found by an inadequate ISI effort.

-Findings involving accident leakage have been placed in the “” category of the table because the wide range of potential leak rates can result in risk levels that range from the Green into the Red categories.
-Individual findings that involve degradation that would exceed the accident leakage performance criterion under design basis accident conditions should be referred to a risk analyst with .
-The analyst will compare the finding parameters to the latest information available from the ongoing research efforts to select an appropriate color for the analysis.
+Findings involving accident leakage have been placed in the “Perform a Detailed Risk Evaluation” category of the table because the wide range of potential leak rates can result in risk levels that range from the Green into the Red categories.
+Individual findings that involve degradation that would exceed the accident leakage performance criterion under design basis accident conditions should be referred to a regional senior risk analyst, with assistance from NRR/DRA/APOB as necessary.
+The analyst will compare the finding parameters to the latest information available from the ongoing research efforts to select an appropriate color for the Detailed Risk Evaluation analysis.

 The table does not include entries for exceeding the operational leakage limits because that does not necessarily mean that a significant risk increase has occurred.
 When that limit is exceeded, the licensee must shut down the plant and find the cause.
-Once the cause is determined, it will be possible to characterize the problem in terms of the probability for rupture and the estimated rate of leakage at the specific conditions associated with the risksignificant accident sequences.
+Once the cause is determined, it will be possible to characterize the problem in terms of the probability for rupture and the estimated rate of leakage at the specific conditions associated with the risk-significant accident sequences.
 So, the significance can then be based on the entries for those findings in the table.